prabhjitsinghdev/WebDev/README.md

 -Scripts made via NetSuite API
 -These scripts will be in Ss1.0 and Ss2.0
 -Various scripts from Client, UserEvent to MapReduce and RESTlets etc.
+-These will extract data from searches, configure records and send data.